ELIXIR-IIB-training/website/_posts/2022-11-22-School_Python_genomics_Basic_module.md

 ### Fee
 No registration fee is required, but participation is reserved for members of the Italian Society of the Veterinary Laboratory Diagnosticians (SIDiLV).
 To become a member, please click on the link below:<br>
 [https://sidilv.org/registrazione/](https://sidilv.org/registrazione/)<br>
-*Participants are expected to pay their own travel, meals and hotel costs (if any).
+*Participants are expected to pay their own travel, meal and hotel costs (if any).
 Due to Covid-related restrictions, no coffee breaks can be served at the course venue or adjacent rooms.*
 <br>
 <br>